t0mer/deepstack-trainer/README.md

 # Installation
 In order to use Deepstack Trainer we need to install Deepstack.
-We can do that by running the following command :
+We can do that by running the following command:
 ```docker run -e VISION-FACE=True -v localstorage:/datastore -p 80:5000 deepquestai/deepstack```

 Basic Parameters: